Hair Loss Treatment Brownwood, TX

 The causes of hair loss can be broadly divided into two groups.
 One is a temporary effect and the other involves a prolonged action, usually involving genetics.
-In most of the cases when the hair loss is temporary it can be cured by medications and treatments.
-In contrast, long-term (prolonged) hair loss may require long term treatment and sometimes, surgery such as hair transplantation may be required.
+In most cases when the hair loss is temporary it can be cured by medications and treatments.
+In contrast, long-term (prolonged) hair loss may require long-term treatment, and sometimes, surgery such as hair transplantation may be required.

-Nutrition also has an impact on hair loss and takes on many forms of over and under absorption of various nutrients.
-American’s high-fat, high-animal protein and high-salt diet damages the kidneys and creates acidic blood, thereby leading to hair loss.
+Nutrition also has an impact on hair loss and takes on many forms of over and under the absorption of various nutrients.
+American’s high-fat, high-animal protein, and high-salt diet damages the kidneys and creates acidic blood, thereby leading to hair loss.
 Also, the typical American diet is also usually low in vitamins and sometimes can either be under or over absorbed by an individual.
-Poor appetite, digestion and poor absorption are also experienced by adults with zinc deficiency and even taking too large amounts of vitamins such as Vitamin A over long periods can be toxic to the body.
-Some people take up crash diets in order to achieve rapid weight loss that are low in protein, vitamins and minerals and may lead to malnutrition.
+Poor appetite, digestion, and poor absorption are also experienced by adults with zinc deficiency, and even taking too large amounts of vitamins such as Vitamin A over long periods can be toxic to the body.
+Some people take up crash diets in order to achieve rapid weight loss that is low in protein, vitamins, and minerals and may lead to malnutrition.
 Other people are prone to abnormal eating habits leading to an unhealthy diet.

 There are also natural reasons for hair loss such as improper hair care that result in severe hair loss diseases like traction alopecia.
 Traction alopecia is a condition in which the hair fibers are pulled out from the hair follicle by a hairstyle that pulls on the roots of the hair fibers.
 Sometimes the strong chemicals that are used in hair treatments are kept on the hair for a longer period than they should be.

 So if you are experiencing hair loss, baldness, or thinning hair, always remember, many of the causes of hair loss are temporary and can be prevented with the right measures and proper care.
 Our approach to hair loss is multi-factorial, we take into effect nutrition, hormonal imbalances, lifestyle issues, and your past medical history in addressing the issue.
 Hormonal panels are typically performed and a natural balancing of your hormones is prescribed if needed as well as recommendations for diet and nutritional products to reverse thinning or premature hair loss.
-We understand that hair loss is multifaceted and will address these factors in a variety of treatment protocols.
-Most hair loss is avoidable, so give yourself piece of mind that you have pursued all avenues in reversing your hair loss concerns.
+Our staff in Brownwood, Texas understands that hair loss is multifaceted and will address these factors in a variety of treatment protocols.
+Most hair loss is avoidable, so give yourself peace of mind that you have pursued all avenues in reversing your hair loss concerns.